Adversarial Attack and Defense on Point Sets: Results

 \subsection{Defense Performance}

+Perturbation-measurement defense strategies are utilized to detect the adversarial \tifs{examples} produced by the proposed attack methods.
+We illustrate the effectiveness of measurement by the kernel density estimation (KDE) plot of $-log(SIV)$ of natural point clouds and adversarial point clouds, $-log(\cdot)$ is simply for visual purpose.
+As shown in Figure \ref{fig:defense}, the distributions of the natural \tifs{examples} and adversarial \tifs{examples} are significantly different, which implies that the adversarial \tifs{examples} could be detected with appropriate threshold.

+We then quantitatively evaluate the performance of the proposed defense strategies on the adversarial attacks.
+AUROC and Defense Detection Rate (DDR) are used to measure the defense performance, as depicted in Table \ref{form:defense}, \tifs{where the best defense performance is illustrated with optimal hyperparameters.
+A complete defense performance for various settings are shown in the Appendix \ref{appendix:defense}.} Note that two kinds of natural \tifs{examples} subsets are evaluated: 1) $All$ natural \tifs{examples}: the whole test dataset; 2) $Correct$ natural \tifs{examples}: the point clouds correctly classified by victim PC-Nets.
+Further discussion is given in Section \ref{Discussion} about these two settings.

-Perturbation-measurement defense methods are utilized to detect the adversarial samples produced by three attack methods.
-AUROC and Defense Detection Rate (DDR) reflect the defense performance of different methods, which are shown in Table \ref{form:defense}.
-Given the fact that our defense methods strongly rely on the robustness of PC-Nets, their performance drops with $N_d$ increasing in the defense of Point-Detach attack.
+The proposed defense strategies successfully detect most ($> 75\%$) adversarial \tifs{examples}.
+Given the fact that our defense methods strongly rely on the robustness of the victim PC-Nets, their performance drops with $N_d$ increasing in the defense of Point-Detach attack.
 When the critical points detached, the fluctuation of outputs decreases, resulting in a decrease of DDR.
-The statistics $CoA$ and $CoV$ perform slightly worse than $SIV$, their performance is shown in Appendix \ref{appendix:defense}.
+Though $CoA$ and $CoV$ are theoretically effective on detecting the adversarial \tifs{examples} (Section \ref{defense:confidence}), empirically they perform slightly worse than $SIV$.
+The complete performance comparison is reported in Appendix \ref{appendix:defense}.

-Two kinds of natural samples are evaluated: $All$ natural samples which belong to the whole test dataset and $Correct$ natural samples which are point clouds that can be correctly classified by PC-Nets.
-We will give a further discussion in Section \ref{Discussion} about these two natural samples.

-The kernel density estimation (KDE) of $-log(SIV)$ is shown in Figure \ref{fig:defense}, which reflects the distribution of measured statistics.
-We apply $-log(\cdot)$ operation for visual convenience.
-The adversarial samples can be detected by choosing different thresholds.